ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     Please put the disk for x: into the drive then press any key

-...(where x is the name of the logical drive, e.g. `A:` or `B:`).
+...(where x is the name of the logical drive, eg. `A:` or `B:`).
 The routine should then wait for a key to be pressed before returning, after which it is assumed that the disk in unit 0 is for the required logical drive.

 [DOS MAP B](#dos-map-b) can also be used to re-map B onto unit 1.
 If unit 1 does not exist, then drive B: is disabled.